-Toyota’s launch of the new GR86 coupe is one of the most hotly anticipated new model introductions of 2022.
-Advance interest has been high for this third member of the thoroughbred GR sports car range, which will be available in strictly limited numbers – production for Europe is limited to just two years.
+The launch of the Toyota GR86 coupe was one of the most hotly anticipated new model introductions of 2022.
+The third member of the thoroughbred GR sports car range, it will be available in strictly limited numbers – and production for Europe is limited to just two years.

 - 10-spoke 18-inch black alloy wheels with Michelin Pilot Sport 4 tyres

 - Multimedia system with an eight-inch display

 - Smartphone integration via Apple CarPlay and Android Auto

 - Reversing camera with Rear Cross Traffic Alert